pavelbrm/pavelbrm.github.io/_posts/2020-08-08-project-layout-intro.md

 A good way to describe the importance of using a good layout is an analogy with clothes.
 We all have things that suit us well; in this case the clothes fit us naturally so we don't even notice its presence.
 When a thing doesn't suit well, we might not notice it too, but by the middle of a day we've experienced more stress; when the garment is taken off at the end of a day, it feels much better.

 The same is true for a project.
 Its structure may be unnoticed because it's natural and convenient, whereas with other projects we sometimes can't recognise the source of anxiety.
-That anxiety, in fact, is a sum of many factors, and one of them might be an incovenient structure of a project.
+That anxiety, in fact, is a sum of many factors, and one of them might be an inconvenient structure of a project.

 A project is created once, and is maintained until its end of life.
 This means that you really want to invest in a good structure so interactions with codebase are on the positive side, and facilitate productivity.